georgeio/CoinbaseSDK-PHP/README.md

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+Simply download a copy of the class file CoinbaseCustomSDK.php and include it in your php script. instantiate an object of the class CoinbaseCustomSDK e.g :

+$cb_handle = new  CoinbaseCustomSDK('API_KEY', 'SECRET_KEY');

+You can now call public methods of the CoinbaseCustomSDK class on the initialized variable.

+Example

+Get Account ID
+$cb_handle->getAccountId();

+Get Coinbase Server Time
+$cb_handle->getServerTime();

+Get Accounts Associated To The API Key
+$cb_handle->getAccounts();

+Create New Address For Receiving Bitcoin/Ethereum Payment
+$name = "New Address for Payment";
+$cb_handle->createNewAddress($name);

+Create New Address For Receiving Bitcoin/Ethereum Payment
+$address = "New Address for Payment";
+$cb_handle->getAddressTransactions($address);

 Prerequisites